Wolfe-Jam/HEXTRA-3/README.md

-# HEXTRA - Image Color Application
+# HEXTRA-3 Colorize | VIsualize | Memerize

-HEXTRA is a React-based web application that allows users to apply colors to images while preserving shadows, highlights, and transparency.
+HEXTRA-3 is a React-based web application that allows users to apply colors to images while preserving shadows, highlights, and transparency.

 ## Features